PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario3-Notebook-RealTimeInf.md

-# Scenario 3 - Model was build using studio notebooks and now it needs to be deployed as a real time inference
+# Scenario 3 - Model was built using studio notebooks and now it needs to be deployed as a real time inference

 For this scenario this tutorial will explain 2 different options: